-Hernandez, head coach and World Languages Department Chair at Southwest High School, has run a two-day summer camp for her community in the Southside of San Antonio the past 11 years.
+Hernandez, head coach and physical education instructor at Southwest High School, has run a two-day summer camp for her community in the Southside of San Antonio the past 11 years.
 Donating her time, field and resources, she breaks the camp into two age groups (second-fifth grade / 6th-9th grade) with all Southside residents attending free of charge.
 Attendance has steadily grown, reaching an average of 60 the past several years.

 “I believe that softball is a game that teaches life lessons that will help our minority females become successful long after they are done playing,” said Hernandez.
 “I always stress how hard this game is to my student-athletes, and I always stress how with hard work you can overcome any challenge.”

 One of her proudest moments is when Southwest’s home field was the host of the San Antonio All-Star game.
 While it showcased 36 athletes in a nine-inning game, any young athlete who wore a softball uniform was admitted for free.